zeroc-ice/ice-demos/java-compat/android/talk/README.md

    remote peer
  * Proper separation of UI and application logic

-Refer to the [parent directory](../README.md) for build instructions.
+Refer to the [java-compat README.md](../../README.md) for build instructions.